Pavanupadhyay27/stock-intelligence-dashboard/README.md

 📊 Stock Intelligence Dashboard

 A modern, interactive stock analytics platform powered by FastAPI, Plotly, and Machine Learning.
-It delivers real-time stock insights, historical trends, correlation analysis, forecasts, volatility metrics, and more — all wrapped in a clean, user-friendly dashboard.
+It delivers historical trends, correlation analysis, forecasts, volatility metrics, and more — all wrapped in a clean, user-friendly dashboard.

 📌 Table of Contents